-Does it mean I’m getting old when I haven’t even thought about Halloween except for what kind of treat I’ll make for the blog?
+Does it mean I’m getting old when I haven’t even thought about Halloween except for what kind of treats I can make for the blog?

-In my younger years (…my early 20’s?) used to have a costume picked out, a multitude of parties to choose from, plans, excitement.
-Hmmm, I think I’m either just too busy, or maybe, subconsciously I just don’t care about Halloween anymore and my mind is already focusing on Christmas.
+In my younger years (…my early 20’s?) used to have a costume picked out, a multitude of parties to choose from, plans, excitement, the whole thing.
+Maybe, subconsciously I just don’t care about Halloween anymore because my mind is already focusing on Christmas.
 Yep, as soon as Thanksgiving is over, my focus = Christmas!

 Well my Halloweening days might be over for the time being but at least I can reminisce on the year I dressed up as a Ninja Turtle, right?!
 That was the BEST.

-These chewy, chocolaty, rich, dark cookies are full of fiber and because they are free of flours, they are also grain and gluten-free.
-They do not contain any refined sugars (I used organic coconut sugar instead -a low glycemic, slow releasing sugar), no flours, are low in fat – and come in at less than 100 calories a pop!
+These chocolaty, rich, dark cookies are full of fiber and because they are free of flours, they are also grain and gluten-free.
+They do not contain any refined sugars (I used organic coconut sugar instead, a fantastic low glycemic, slow releasing sugar) and come in at less than 100 calories a pop!

 I used Sunspire Sundrops for the little orange cookie topper decorations that I picked up from Planet Organic, a local organic health foods store.
-I love these little chocolates because they are made with all natural ingredients – and do not contain any artificial flavors, glucose, refined sugar, modified cornstarch, or other unpronounceable ingredients like another very similar candy we will keep nameless. 😉
+I love these little chocolates because they are made with all natural ingredients and do not contain any artificial flavors, glucose, refined sugar, modified cornstarch, or other unpronounceable ingredients like another very similar candy we will keep nameless…

-These cookies are also very versatile.
-They could easily be amped up by adding chia seeds or oats, raspberries, a peanut butter swirl, coconut, you name it!
-I love to encourage others to be creative with their cooking/baking.
-Experiment with healthy ingredients in the kitchen, you never know what you might come up with!
+Want to amp up the flavour a little?
+Try adding chia seeds or raisins, a peanut butter swirl, or even shredded coconut!
+It’s always fun to experiment with healthy ingredients in the kitch, you never know what you might come up with!

 - 1.5 cups cooked black beans